 QUIZ/EXAM POLICY: Four proctored exams (the fourth is cumulative) will be administered in Canvas.
 These exams are remotely proctored by ProctorU.
-It is your responsibility to register with ProctorU and reserve an exam time on the available dates (Exam 1: 10/1-10/3; Exam 2: 11/5-11/7; Exam 3: 12/3-12/5; Exam 4: 12/12-12/14).
-To register go to http://go.proctoru.com.
+It is your responsibility to register with ProctorU and reserve an exam time on the available dates.
+To register follow the instructions on the ProctorU page in Week 1: Settling In.
 Ensure that you are reserving for the correct course - there are examinations for similarly numbered courses in their system that may have different dates available.
 If you fail to make a reservation sufficiently in advance, a late fee may be assessed by ProctorU, and you may have difficulty obtaining a desirable exam time.
 Failure to reserve a time slot in advance is not an acceptable reason for a make-up.
 If you encounter technical difficulties with ProctorU, call ProctorU directly.

 End-of-module quizzes are delivered in Canvas.
 These quizzes are not proctored, but are timed, and are subject to the Honor Code.
 When you're ready to begin, simply click the link to start!
-You will have 3 attempts at each quiz, with the highest score counting for credit.
-The lowest two such quiz scores are dropped.
-See the page in the Start Here section for details on what is covered in each quiz and exam.
+You will have 2 attempts at each quiz, with the highest score counting for credit.
+The lowest one such quiz score is dropped.

-If you believe you have found an error on a quiz/exam or would like to dispute a response, the deadline for doing so is the last day of term (Dec.
-9th @ 11:59 pm) after which quiz and exam scores are considered final.
+If you believe you have found an error on a quiz/exam or would like to dispute a response, the deadline for doing so is the last day of term (Apr.
+20th @ 11:59 pm) after which quiz and exam scores are considered final.

-MAKE-UP POLICY: A conflict exam/quiz will be offered to those students with valid conflicts (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx).
+MAKE-UP POLICY: A conflict exam will be offered to those students with valid conflicts (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx).
 It is your responsibility to identify yourself as requiring such accommodation at least one week prior to the exam.
-Also see the General Chemistry Exam Absence Policy, in the Start Here section in Canvas.
-If, during an exam, you experience technical difficulties with ProctorU, the correct course of action is to contact ProctorU.
+If, during the exam, you experience technical difficulties with ProctorU, the correct course of action is to contact ProctorU.
 If you experience technical difficulties with Canvas, contact the Help Desk immediately at 392-HELP.
 A ticket number will be created to log the time and nature of the problem.
 You must contact your instructor via e-mail within 24 h of the technical difficulty to be considered for a make-up.
 The ticket number will be required by your instructor should a make-up exam be requested.